 Where can I enter the Garden?

-The Station Road/Hills Road and Brookside/Trumpington Road entrances are both open as usual.
-Exits are via the Brookside cycle park and the new gate on Hills Road.
+The Station Road/Hills Road and Brookside/Trumpington Road entrances are both open as usual for entry and exit during the week.
+Additional exits are via the Brookside cycle park and the new gate on Hills Road at the weekends.

 Is all of the Garden open?